Things to see and do - Rye

 With Norman cellars dating back to the 12th century and secret passageways in some of its rooms, this inn offers historic accommodation in Rye.
 It has a huge open log fireplace in the bar, and an award-winning restaurant.
 Rebuilt in 1420, The Mermai..

-Set in a historic building with a fine Georgian façade and an elegant, formal interior: sister to the Margate restaurant of the same name.
-Skilful, modern, subtly flavoured interpretations of traditional Indian dishes.
+Set in a historic building in the heart of town and sister to the Margate and Canterbury restaurants of the same name.
+Skilful modern cooking showcases a concise selection of subtly flavoured interpretations of classic Indian dishes.

 Centrally located, with dark wood tables, studded leather chairs, Italian memorabilia and even a stuffed wild boar.
 Rustic, classical cooking with everything homemade.
 The olive oil comes from the family farm in Tuscany.

-Relaxed café in a former antiques warehouse, with terracotta-coloured brick walls, an open-plan kitchen and a small counter.
-Extensive menu of simply prepared seafood from the Rye and Hastings day boats.
+Relaxed café in a former antiques warehouse and teddy bear factory, with terracotta-coloured brick walls, a small counter and a cookery school above.
+Extensive menus offer simply prepared seafood from the Rye and Hastings day boats.